Harvey, Western Australia

 Harvey is a town located in the South West of Western Australia along the South Western Highway, 140 km south of Perth, between Pinjarra and Bunbury.
-It has a population of 2,750.
+It has a population of 2,797.
 Harvey Town is known for its dairy industry and oranges.

 History

+The original inhabitants of the Harvey area are the Pindjarup (Binjareb) and Wardandi Noongar people, who have lived there for tens of thousands of years.

 Harvey's name is derived from the nearby Harvey River, named by Governor James Stirling in 1829, soon after the river's discovery by explorers Alexander Collie and Lieutenant William Preston RN.

 Although not positively known, the river is most likely named after Rear Admiral John Harvey.
 In 1817–18, Harvey was Commander in Chief of the West Indies Station – Stirling served under him while in charge of HMS Brazen, and Harvey recommended him for promotion.
 Stirling named a number of Western Australian features after his former navy colleagues.

 According to James Battye, Stirling selected 12800 acre known as Wellington Location 50A and established the Harvey River Settlement.
 The only improvement he made to the land, as far as is known, was the erection of a hunting lodge near the present town of Harvey, known as "The Hut", featuring a shingled roof, jarrah walls and hexagonal paving blocks.
 In the 1880s, this hut became the childhood home of children's author May Gibbs.
 Stirling called the area around the town of Harvey "Korijekup", using the Noongar name meaning "place of the red-tailed black cockatoo".